Pique is right: Barcelona are inferior to Real Madrid again | Goal.com

 He has scored more times against Sevilla than any other side but, except for the odd free-kick, he never looked like registering his 700th career goal.

-In truth, this was not one of his better games – his best chance of scoring was via a free-kick – and, basically, if he doesn't perform, neither do Barca anymore.
+In truth, this was not one of his better games and, basically, if he doesn't perform, neither do Barca anymore.

 All is not lost, of course.
 This was arguably the toughest fixture the Catalans had left in La Liga.
 And Pique is probably wrong: Real might well drop points between now and the end of the season.